& Professional Development

 Clinical Nurse Residency (CNR) Program

 The Clinical Nurse Residency Program is designed for new graduate nurses at MRMC to make a successful and effective transition to the registered nurse role.
 The residency is a combination of classroom and clinical experiences designed specific to the needs of the new graduate nurse.
-The classroom portion of the program is called Fundamentals in Transition (FIT).
 Classes consist of lecture, discussion, skills lab and interactive learning.
-Highlighted this past year have been the use of high fidelity simulation training and adding education on SBAR, diabetes, enteral nutrition, and the necessity of appropriate documentation.
-The graduates spend a day in the simulation lab drilling on recognition and treatment of common high-risk medical urgencies.
+High fidelity simulation training is used to complement the education on SBAR, diabetes, enteral nutrition, and the necessity of appropriate documentation.
+The graduates spend time in the simulation lab drilling on recognition and treatment of common high-risk medical urgencies.
 To support transition, the clinical educators provide focused clinical experiences outlining the routines of care, system documentation, hospital organization, and procedures unique to nursing.
 The unit preceptor is then free to concentrate on care and interventions specific to the patient population on the unit and continue to build the clinical competence of the new graduate.

 Summer Student Nurse Extern Program